nfdi-de/section-metadata-wg-onto/mapping/README.md

 This folder is the workspace for the work on charter epic #7.
-Its sub-folders are the working folders of its respective subtasks.
 This README serves as the documentation of our work regarding this epic.
 It will therefore have to be edited whenever a subtask of this epic has been closed/resolved to document the outcome of this subtask.